MrCreosote/KBaseGeneHomologyExperiments/literature.md

 1. There must be a ready to use software package for the method (e.g. ALFree, CAFE) or the method must be quick to understand and implement (unclear on how to judge this for now).
-3. There must be some indication that it's near the top of the field for accuracy and performance, whether in a review or via an analysis in the method paper.
+2. There must be some indication that it's near the top of the field for accuracy and performance, whether in a review or via an analysis in the method paper.
+3. The method needs to be noted as specifically targeting short sequences, not just genomes or phylogenomics.
+4. The method must be presented in a paper, not a thesis or dissertation.

 We don't have the time to evaluate the methods for accuracy and need to delegate that to the literature.